flben233/PCC-Plus/README.rst

 **P**\ erformance-oriented **C**\ ongestion **C**\ ontrol.

-The version adjust some parameters to adapt to bad network.
+The version adjust some parameters to adapt to bad network and uses the utility function from Proteus-P.

 Origin source is
 `here <https://github.com/PCCproject/PCC-Kernel/tree/vivace>`_.